 We can expect to see the evolution of search results and search queries continue into 2021, with many categories and themes very likely to stay with us well into the future as customers have enjoyed the convenience of new shopping and dining experiences – while others are aching to return to normal social situations.
 Either way, geo search results will continue to be a critical battlefield for local businesses and an important part of SEO strategy.

-We can expect that Google My Business page optimization and localization of the primary brand website will continue to be incredibly important parts of your SEO strategies well into 2021 and beyond.
+We can expect that Google Business Profile page optimization and localization of the primary brand website will continue to be incredibly important parts of your SEO strategies well into 2021 and beyond.

 Our Top SEO Trends to Watch out for in 2021